NUS-Project-SaBai/BackEnd/documentation/pages-registration/patients-get.md

 ### Overview

 - **Description**:
-  Returns an array of JSON objectS with all of the patients data
+  Returns an array of JSON objects with all of the patients data
 - **HTTP Method**:
   GET
 - **Authentication**: